Aislaby, Scarborough

-Aislaby (/ˈeɪzəlbi/ AYZ-əl-bi) is a village and civil parish in the Scarborough district of North Yorkshire, England.
+Aislaby (/ˈeɪzəlbi/ AYZ-əl-bi) is a village and civil parish in North Yorkshire, England.
 It is situated near the town of Whitby on the northern slopes of Eskdale just off the A171.

 History

 The village is mentioned in the Domesday Book as Asuluesbi in the Hundred of Langbaurgh.
 It was listed as having 2 ploughlands with 6 acres of meadow and woodland.
 The Lord in 1066 was named as Uhtred, but had changed to Richard of Sourdeval under the tenancy of Count Robert of Mortain.
 Lordship descended to the Brus family by the reign of Henry I and then Lucy de Thweng via the Rosels family and Nicholas de Meynell.
 By the early fourteenth century it had passed as a mense lordship to Arnald de Percy.
 From then on it was held by the Darcy family and the Strangways until 1541 when it became part of the holdings of Lord Dacre until 1685.

 Like its namesakes near Pickering and the other to the west of Stockton-on-Tees the place-name is derived from Viking Old Norse meaning "Aslakr's or Asulf's farm".

 The area around the village is noted for its quarries, and the stone that was used in many local buildings and further afield in some notable structures such as London Bridge and Ramsgate Pier.
+Local buildings constructed from the stone include Pond House which is grade II* listed.

 Governance

-The village lies within the Scarborough and Whitby Parliamentary constituency; the Mulgrave War of Scarborough Borough District; and of the Whitby/Maythorpe cum Mulgrave Electoral Division of North Yorkshire County Council.
+The village lies within the Scarborough and Whitby Parliamentary constituency.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.